martijncasteel/marked-paper/source/posts/optimizing-websites.html.markdown

 ---
 title: Optimizing SEO
 date: 3 June 2017
+description: SEO is a very important part of a website.
+I'm going to try to optimize it.
 ---

 So optimizing a [website](/), where to start?
 I googled a lot for tools to evaluate websites.
 So I found a few websites such as [pagespeed](https://developers.google.com/speed/pagespeed/insights/?hl=nl&url=https%3A%2F%2Fmartijncasteel.com%2F) but I ended up with [nibbler](http://nibbler.silktide.com/en_US/reports/martijncasteel.com), a tool grading on several aspects.
 Aspects such as accessibility, experience, and marketing.